We recently changed software providers. Please reset your password with the email we have on file. Click HERE

 Past Month and Water Year:

-For the water year to date, western US precipitation has been mostly wetter than average in California, the southwest, and the northern Rockies and Plains (Figure 2).
-Oregon, southwest Idaho, eastern Nevada, central Utah, and much of the central and southern Rockies have seen 20-80% of normal precipitation.
-Figure 2 also shows that the eastern portions of Colorado and New Mexico have experienced drier than normal conditions, which extends across the central Plains, the Mississippi River valley, and over most of the eastern third of the country, with water year to date precipitation running 10-60% of normal (not shown).
+Western US precipitation for the water year ended up mixed, with some regions wetter than average and some drier than average (Figure 2).
+Wetter than average conditions occurred in some areas of California, portions of the southwest, and from Washington across the northern Rockies and into the Plains (Figure 2).
+Drier than average conditions occurred over most of Oregon, southwest Idaho, eastern Nevada, central Utah, and much of the central and southern Rockies, with 20-80% of normal precipitation.
+Figure 2 also shows that the eastern portions of Colorado and New Mexico experienced a drier than normal water year, which extends across the central Plains, the Mississippi River valley, and over most of the eastern third of the country, with water year to date precipitation running 10-60% of normal (not shown).
+Portions of the Great Lakes and New England were the only regions in the eastern US to see a wetter than average water year.

 Snowpack and Drought Watch: